OpenNebula/website/content/product/integration_references/cloud_provider_driver_development/creating_driver.md

 ### site.yaml

 This is the main playbook executed by Ansible and must exist in every driver.
 It is responsible for orchestrating all post-deployment configuration steps.
+The following are best practices:

-At a minimum, this file should import the main playbook from OneDeploy (`opennebula.deploy.main`) to ensure proper integration with OpenNebula.
+* To ensure proper integration with OpenNebula, configure this file to import the main playbook from OneDeploy (`opennebula.deploy.main`).

-You can include as many custom tasks or additional playbooks as needed before or after the OneDeploy execution.
-This flexibility allows for additional configuration steps such as installing custom software, registering metadata, or performing health checks.

-It is strongly recommended to include the host connectivity check at the beginning of the playbook.
+* Include the host connectivity check at the beginning of the playbook.
 This step ensures that the remote servers are reachable and ready to be configured via SSH before proceeding with the rest of the playbook.
+* Define and configure as many custom tasks or playbooks as needed before or after the OneDeploy execution.
+This flexibility allows for further configuration steps such as installing custom software, registering metadata, or performing health checks.

-Additionally, every task, apart from OneDeploy, should include the tag `tags: always` to ensure its execution, since by default, OneForm only runs tasks tagged as `stage2` and `stage3` for post-provisioning steps, which is necessary for OneDeploy to function properly.
+Besides OneDeploy, every task must include the `tags: always` tag to guarantee its execution.
+By default, OneForm only runs tasks tagged as `stage2` and `stage3` for post-provisioning steps, which are necessary for OneDeploy to function properly.
 These default tags can be customized in the OneForm configuration file located by default at `/etc/one/oneform-server.conf`.

 ```yaml
 ---